boraoden/boraoden.github.io/favourite-books.md

 - Solaris by Stanislaw Lem

 - The Sorrows Of Young Werther by J. W. von Goethe

+- The Dispossessed by Ursula K. Le Guin

 - Very Far Away From Anywhere Else by Ursula K. Le Guin